-Otakon is one of the largest, if not the largest, anime conventions on the East coast, and this year it moved from Baltimore to Washington D.C.
+Otakon is one of the largest, if not the largest, anime conventions on the East coast, and this year it moved from Baltimore to Washington D.C for Otakon 2017.
 I think there was a lot of apprehension about the move on all sides, but I think that this year’s convention was a smashing success.
 The reason for the move for any that haven’t attended Otakon or kept an eye on the situation was a lack of space.
 The Baltimore convention center is 1,225,000 square feet and can hold about 35,000 people, which Otakon almost reached in 2013 (34,211).
 I have been attending Otakon since 2008 and let me tell you that Otakon was getting really cramped.
 It was always a lot of fun, but you had to get used to being packed in like a sardine at times.
 The Walter E. Washington convention center has a massive 2,300,000 square feet, almost double that of Baltimore, space that the convention sorely needed and used for Otakon 2017.

 The first stop was the convention center so I could check in as a panelist.
 The walk to the convention center was perhaps a bit farther than some would like, but 10 minutes is less than I had to go for groceries in Ulaanbaatar, Mongolia, and the sidewalks are much nicer too.
 I didn’t notice any lines at the con, but as a panelist I could walk right in anyway.
 Panel registered, I met up with all of my friends, whom I hadn’t seen since last year’s Otakon.
 Dinner was a burger joint and I relished a good old American burger after living overseas since the previous Otakon.
 It was at this point we took advantage of being in DC, and headed off to see some of the sights.
 Specifically, it was the WW2 and Korean War memorials.
 It was my first time seeing them and they were stunning.